 A.J.
-Singletary represents renewable energy developers, power plant operators, vehicle engine manufacturers and related clients on matters ranging from air quality permits under the Clean Air Act, the regulation of vehicle emissions, new and existing climate change laws and regulations, renewable energy development, to land use preservation.
-A.J. also assists clients with matters related to the National Environmental Policy Act (NEPA) and the National Historic Preservation Act (NHPA), as well as other environmental statutes and regulations.
+Singletary works on clean air and climate law, policy, and transactions.
+He represents renewable energy developers, power plant operators, vehicle and engine manufacturers, policy institutes, and related clients on matters including strategic direction related to environmental law and policy, air quality permits under the Clean Air Act, regulation of vehicle emissions, new and existing climate change laws and regulations, and offshore wind development.

-Before entering private practice, A.J. spent four years at the U.S. Department of Transportation where he coordinated climate change initiatives in the Office of the Secretary, assisted in developing fuel economy and greenhouse gas standards for light-duty and heavy-duty vehicles, and helped plan federal investments for sustainable and livable communities.
+Before entering private practice, A.J. served at the U.S. Department of Transportation where he coordinated climate change initiatives in the Office of the Secretary, assisted in developing fuel economy and greenhouse gas standards for light-duty and heavy-duty vehicles, and helped plan federal investments for sustainable and livable communities.
 He served as Acting Senior International Advisor for the Office of Environment and Energy at the Federal Aviation Administration.
-A.J. also worked for Airlines for America, a leading aviation trade association, where he focused on advancing environmental work critical to all major airlines, including international climate change initiatives and renewable fuels standards for aircraft.
+A.J. also worked for Airlines for America, a leading aviation trade association, where he focused on advancing environmental goals critical to all major airlines.

 A.J. has a JD from Northwestern’s Pritzker School of Law, an MBA from Northwestern’s Kellogg School of Management, and a BA in Earth and Planetary Sciences from Washington University in St. Louis.